Enrolling your child in a

 - 1. Students who live in the attendance area of a magnet school they want to attend

 - 2. Students who are District 196 residents and attend daycare in the attendance area of a magnet school they want to attend, in accordance with Policy 502, Student Transfers (daycare transfer form required)

 - 5 Get your health immunizations - Specific Minnesota immunization requirements exist for preschool, elementary, middle and high school students.
 Your child may not attend school in Minnesota without proof of proper immunizations or a signed statement of conscientious objection.
 Talk with your child's healthcare provider and/or school nurse about the current immunization requirements for admission to school.
 View our entrance requirements page to see the requirements for your child's grade level and ensure all immunization conditions are met prior to the the first day of school.
 The Dakota County Public Health Department (www.co.dakota.mn.us or 952-891-7500) maintains a list of public immunization clinics.

 - 6 What to bring with you to school - What to bring when you come to school to register your child for kindergarten:

-- A birth certificate confirming your child's date of birth (your child must be five years old on or before September 1 of the year he or she will begin school);
+- A birth certificate or other documentation, such as a passport, confirming your child's date of birth and legal name (your child must be five years old on or before September 1 of the year he or she will begin school);

 - Proof of early childhood screening.